tulios/kafkajs/README.md

 ## <a name="contributing"></a> Contributing

 KafkaJS is an open-source project where development takes place in the open on GitHub.
-Although the project is maintained by a small group of dedicated volunteers, we are grateful to the community for bugfixes, feature development and other contributions.
+Although the project is maintained by a small group of dedicated volunteers, we are grateful to the community for bug fixes, feature development and other contributions.

 See [Developing KafkaJS](https://kafka.js.org/docs/contribution-guide) for information on how to run and develop KafkaJS.